 The preparation and routing of the LOI may vary depending on your current Administrator:

-Some Administrators require you (client) to issue the LOI, while
+- Some Administrators require you (the client) to issue the LOI, while

 This step ensures the transfer is recognized as a valid Administrator-to-Administrator transfer and avoids unnecessary penalties.